Photo-assisted spin transport in double quantum dots with spin-orbit interaction: TME for arbitrary ac amplitudes

 In an $n-$photon resonance $E_z\simeq n\omega$, the Hamiltonian in the RWA is given by

 where the diagonal terms are given by

 and the off-diagonal term has an amplitude

-If \cref{fig:higher_RWA}, we compare the Rabi frequency of a flopping-mode qubit obtained with the full Hamiltonian, with the results given by the effective RWA Hamiltonian shown above.
-To obtain numerical results, we have truncated the summations to $\nu=-2, -1, \ldots, 2$.
-The agreement between both results is notable, even when working with tunneling rates of $\tau=0.2\omega$ We also compare the prediction given by the low-amplitude effective Hamiltonian shown in \cref{eq:effective_Hamiltonian_RWA} of the main text.
-In the limit of $\epsilon_\mathrm{ac}<\omega/2$ all the results coincide.
+In \cref{fig:higher_RWA}, we compare the Rabi frequency of a flopping-mode qubit obtained using the full Hamiltonian with the results given by the effective RWA Hamiltonian shown above.
+To obtain numerical results, we truncated the summations to $\nu=-2, -1, \ldots, 2$.
+Remarkably, we find that both results agree well, even when working with tunneling rates as high as $\tau=0.2\omega$.
+We also compare our results with the prediction given by the low-amplitude effective Hamiltonian shown in \cref{eq:effective_Hamiltonian_RWA} of the main text.
+In the limit of $\epsilon_\mathrm{ac}<\omega/2$, all the results coincide.